devenes/devops-history-app/README.md

-# My DevOps Flask App
+# My DevOps History App

 This small repo demonstrates a proper file structure for a Flask app.
 The folders named _static_ and _templates_ are required.